Word Meanings - TARRY - Book Publishers vocabulary database

 1. Of or pertaining to a residence or residents; as, residential trade.
 2. Residing; residentiary. - INHABITATION

 1. The act of inhabiting, or the state of being inhabited; indwelling.
 The inhabitation of the Holy Ghost.
 Bp.
 Pearson.
 2. Abode; place of dwelling; residence.
 Milton.
 3. Population; inhabitants.
 Sir T. Browne.
-The beginning of nations and - REMAIN
+The beginning of nations and - RESIDENTIARYSHIP

 re- + manere to stay, remain.
 See Mansion, and cf. Remainder, 1.
-To stay behind while others withdraw; to be left after others have been removed or destroyed; to be left after a number or quantity has been subtracted or cut off; to be left as not - RESIDENTIARYSHIP
+To stay behind while others withdraw; to be left after others have been removed or destroyed; to be left after a number or quantity has been subtracted or cut off; to be left as not - INDWELLING

 Residence within, as in the heart.
 The personal indwelling of the Spirit in believers.
 South. - INEXPECTABLE